 Since the weekend I have been loudly warning WeatherBELL clients that a historic storm is in the making.
 For years I have wondered why a storm like what I have forecast – a hurricane hit on the mid or north Atlantic coast from the southeast – has not occurred.
 In this case a tropical cyclone is entrained into a massive early season cold air mass and is forced to turn northwest into the Mid-Atlantic states.
 In fact, in talks I give about hurricanes, I show the example of this kind of storm, which I call the “Philadelphia Story” – a hurricane hits the Mid-Atlantic states from the southeast near or south of the mouth of the Delaware Bay.
 It sends its storm surge up the funnel-shaped Delaware Bay – much like the 1938 hurricane did in Providence – and that rising storm surge is met by flooding coming down the Delaware River.
 The flooding is worse than it would have been because the lakes that were not dammed up years ago are now, so they must release their water downstream into the river.
 Additionally, such a storm would devastate the Jersey Shore worse than in 1944.

 But here is the key point: It is a product of past individual events we have seen combining in one place.
 Instead of asking why something like this is happening, I have always wondered why it has not!

 Weatherbell.com has been saying since the start of the hurricane season that the end of the season this year would feature a tropical cyclone coming out of the Caribbean that would threaten the East Coast.
-Just like the season started with in-close storms, we felt it would end with it, too.
-Three weeks ago, we told clients again the pattern was setting up for this.
+Just like the season started with in-close storms, we felt it would end with them, too.
+Three weeks ago, we again told clients the pattern was setting up for this.